FAQ TECHNICAL INFO AND DEFINITIONS

 What is difference between P-metric and metric?

-Metric or Euro metric sized tires are the ones without the "P" at the beginning, (such as 215/65R16).
+Metric or Euro-metric tire sizes are the ones without the "P" at the beginning, (such as 215/65R16).
 Using metric dimensions to reflect a tire's width actually began in Europe in the late 60s.
 However, since Euro metric sizes have been added over time based on the load and dimensional requirements of new vehicles, the tire manufacturers designed many new tire sizes and load capacities around the needs of new vehicles.
 Not quite as uniform as creating sizes using a formula, but they got the job done.

 Euro metric and P-metric tires in the same size (i.e. P215/65R16 and 215/65R16) are equivalent in their dimensions with just slight differences in their load capacity calculations and inflation pressure tables.